AFIT-R/afit-r.github.io/analytics/predictive/ts_benchmarking.md

 However, assuming we want to perform a 1-step forecast (predicting the next value in the series), time series cross-validation will:

 1. Select the observations at, and prior to, time *k* (blue dots).
-2. Select the observation at $k+1$ for the test data (red dot).
+2. Select the observation at $$k+1$$ for the test data (red dot).
-3. Discard the observations at $k+2,k+3,\dots, k+n$ (white dots).
+3. Discard the observations at $$k+2,k+3,\dots, k+n$$ (white dots).
-4. Compute the error on the forecast for time $k+1$.
+4. Compute the error on the forecast for time $$k+1$$.
-5. Repeat steps 1-4 above for $i = 1,2,\dots,T-k$ where *T* is the total number of observations.
+5. Repeat steps 1-4 above for $$i = 1,2,\dots,T-k$$ where *T* is the total number of observations.
 6. Compute the forecast accuracy measures based on the errors obtained.

-This procedure is sometimes known as a *"rolling forecasting origin"* because the *"origin"* ($k+i−1$) at which the forecast is based rolls forward in time as displayed by each row in the above illustration.
+This procedure is sometimes known as a *"rolling forecasting origin"* because the *"origin"* ($$k+i−1$$) at which the forecast is based rolls forward in time as displayed by each row in the above illustration.

 With time series forecasting, one-step forecasts may not be as relevant as multi-step forecasts.
 In this case, the cross-validation procedure based on a rolling forecasting origin can be modified to allow multi-step errors to be used.
 Suppose we are interested in models that produce good *h*-step-ahead forecasts.
-Here, we simply adjust the above algorithm so that we select the observation at time $k+h+i−1$ for the test set, use the observations at times $1,2,\dots,k+i−1$ to estimate the forecasting model, compute the *h*-step error on the forecast for time $k+h+i−1$, rinse & repeat until we can compute the forecasting accuracy for all errors calculated.
+Here, we simply adjust the above algorithm so that we select the observation at time $k+h+i−1$ for the test set, use the observations at times $$1,2,\dots,k+i−1$$ to estimate the forecasting model, compute the *h*-step error on the forecast for time $$k+h+i−1$$, rinse & repeat until we can compute the forecasting accuracy for all errors calculated.
 For a 2-step-ahead forecast this looks like:

 <div class="figure" style="text-align: center">
 <img src="/public/images/analytics/time_series/two_step_cv.png" alt="Two-Step Ahead Time Series Cross-Validation" width="600px" />